-(a) If, in the opinion of the enforcing agent, aA public pool that is maintained or operated in a manner whichthat creates an unhealthyfulful, unsafe, or unsanitary condition, the pool-may be closed by the enforcing agent.
-Unhealthyfulful, unsafe, or unsanitary conditions include but are not limited to failure to maintain clean pool water and clear pool water requirements; inadequate disinfection; improper pH; the presence of inhalation hazards; failure to meet microbiological or chemical waterguality standards; missing or broken suction outlet covers; missing or broken pool enclosures, including fencing and gates; hazards to pool users; and any other violation of these regulations identified by the enforcing agent.
-Such a A public pool shall not be reopened until correction is made, the unhealthyfulful, unsafe, or unsanitary condition has been rectified and upon specific written approval efrom the enforcing agent.
+(a) If, in the opinion of the enforcing agent, aA public pool that is maintained or operated in a manner whichthat creates an unhealthful, unsafe, or unsanitary condition, the pool may be closed by the enforcing agent.
+Unhealthful, unsafe, or unsanitary conditions include, but are not limited to, failure to maintain clean pool water and clear pool water requirements: inadequate disinfection; improper pH; the presence of inhalation hazards; failure to meet microbiological or chemical water-quality standards; missing or broken suction outlet covers; missing or broken pool enclosures, including fencing and gates; hazards to pool users; and any other violation of these regulations identified by the enforcing agent.
+Such aA public pool shall not be reopened until correction is made,the unhealthful, unsafe, or unsanitary condition has been rectified and upon specific written approval ofrom the enforcing agent.